 Explore over 250 places that the Victorian author Charles Dickens visited or influenced him during his lifetime in our Dickens Trail.
 Click on a location to discover more.

-|Alphington, Devon||Dickens rented a cottage here, then a village just outside of Exeter, for his parents.|
+|Alphington, Devon.||Dickens rented a cottage here, then a village just outside of Exeter, for his parents.|

 Charles Dickens visited this northern Irish city on three different occassions, in 1858, 1867 and in 1869.

 Dickens raised money for the Birmingham and Midland Institute.

 Dickens gave his first public reading of A Christmas Carol here to raise funds for the BMI.